Oghma-Infinium/Vagabond/README.md

 #### Installing Wabbajack

-Once you have completed pre-installation, follow these steps to install Wabbajack:
+Once you have completed pre-installation, follow the steps below to install Wabbajack:

 1. Create an empty folder named `Wabbajack` on the root of your drive, such as `C:\Wabbajack` for example. **DO NOT set the folder to Program Files, User protected folders (such as Desktop, Documents, Downloads, etc.), or in your Skyrim's Steam folder**.
    > The `Wabbajack` folder does not need to be on an SSD, but it makes installing faster.
 You can create a `Wabbajack` folder on an HDD instead for the sake of saving space.